Frans Pretorius

 Frans Pretorius (born 31 July 1973) is a South African and Canadian physicist, specializing in computer simulations in astrophysics and numerical solutions of Einstein's field equations.
 He is professor of physics at Princeton University and director of the Princeton Gravity Initiative.

 Biography

 Pretorius sat for a B.Sc. in computer engineering in 1996 and an M.Sc. in physics in 1999 for his thesis, entitled Topics in Black Hole Physics under Werner Israel, at the University of Victoria.
 He defended his Ph.D. in 2002 under Matthew Choptuik at the University of British Columbia.
 For his doctoral dissertation on numerical simulation of gravitational collapse, Pretorius received the 2003 Nicholas Metropolis Award of the American Physical Society.
-From 2002 to 2005 he was a Richard Chase Tolman Fellow at the California Institute of Technology.
+From 2002 to 2005 he was a Richard Chace Tolman Fellow at the California Institute of Technology.
 He then became an assistant professor in 2005 at the University of Alberta and in 2007 at Princeton University.